Migraine treatment options

 - overuse of pain-relieving medicines.

 There are several medicines that can be taken to help relieve migraines.
-Your doctor can recommend the most suitable migraine treatments for you.
+Your doctor can recommend the most suitable migraine medication for you.

 To be most effective, medicines to treat a migraine are best taken as soon as migraine symptoms are noticed.